Setnor School of Music

 Dr. Chen never stops promoting the music of her own culture.
 In November 2013, she was involved in the composer’s project held by the Ethnomusicology Department at NTNU.
 Her two arrangements of two Taiwanese folk songs, “Latin Ferry” and "Fantasy on a Theme of Flowers in the Rainy Night", were recorded on an album “The Sound of Antique,” performed by Taiwanese flutist Dr. Chia-Fen Tsai and published.
 Her other two works, “The Song of Taibalang” and her arrangement of Mary Lou Williams' "Lonely Moments," won the Outstanding Composition and Outstanding Arrangement--Small Ensemble at Graduate College category of the 2017-18 Downbeat Student Music Awards.

-Born in Buffalo, New York and raised in Chiayi, Taiwan, Dr. Chen received her Bachelor of Fine Arts degree in classical piano at National Taiwan Normal University (NTNU) in 2013 with the Certificate of Digital Visual and Sound Arts and minor in flute and voice.
+Born in Buffalo, New York, and raised in Chiayi, Taiwan, Dr. Chen received her Bachelor of Fine Arts degree in classical piano at National Taiwan Normal University (NTNU) in 2013 with the Certificate of Digital Visual and Sound Arts and minors in flute and voice.
 In 2015 and 2018, she earned Master of Music and Doctor of Musical Arts degrees in jazz piano performance at Eastman School Music, with a minor in Music Theory and an Advanced Certificate in the Art of Improvisation.
-She has studied jazz and historical improvisations with the legendary jazz pianist Harold Danko, Gary Versace, Bill Dobbins, Dr. Dariusz Terefenko, Vincent Lenti and organist/harpsichordist Edoardo Bellotti.
+She has studied jazz and historical improvisations with the legendary jazz pianist Harold Danko, Gary Versace, Bill Dobbins, Dr. Dariusz Terefenko, Vincent Lenti, and organist/harpsichordist Edoardo Bellotti.

-Thanks to the pandemic, Dr. Chen enjoys other interests besides art such as meteorology, ornithology, psychology, feminism, French, herpetology, interpersonal relationship and communications, geology, geography and geometry.
+Thanks to the pandemic, Dr. Chen enjoys other interests besides art such as meteorology, ornithology, psychology, feminism, French, herpetology, interpersonal relationship and communications, geology, geography, and geometry.